Sabu (actor): Personal life

 On 19 October 1948, Sabu married little-known actress Marilyn Cooper (whose only film part, as Princess Tara in Song of India in 1949, was not credited), with whom he had two children.
 Their marriage lasted until his death.
-Their son Paul Sabu established the rock band Sabu in the 1980s.
-Their daughter Jasmine Sabu was an animal trainer for the motion picture industry.
-She died in 2001.
+Their son, Paul Sabu, established the rock band Sabu in the 1980s.
+Their daughter, Jasmine Sabu (died 2001), was an animal trainer for the motion picture industry.

 Sabu was the subject of a paternity suit.
 A dancer with whom he had appeared in Black Narcissus, Brenda Marian Julier, alleged that he was the father of her daughter Michaela, born in 1948.
 At the time of the trial, in October 1950, Julier had married Frank Ernst.
 The jury found in favor of Sabu by a vote of 9 to 3.
-However, in March 1952, an appeals court reversed the verdict and ordered a new trial.
-It found that the trial judge's jury instructions were erroneous and prejudicial, and that Sabu's attorney had effectively put Julier on trial.
-The day the 2nd trial was scheduled to begin, in July 1953, Sabu settled the case without admitting paternity.
+However, in March 1952, an appeals court reversed the verdict and ordered a new trial, finding the trial judge's jury instructions were erroneous and prejudicial, and that Sabu's attorney had effectively put Julier on trial.
+The day the second trial was scheduled to begin, in July 1953, the actor settled the case without admitting paternity.
 He agreed to defray Julier's costs, set up a trust fund, and pay monthly support until the child reached 21.
 At that time, Ernst stated his intent to adopt the girl.

-In November 1950, a fire destroyed the 2nd storey of his Los Angeles home.
+In November 1950, a fire destroyed the second storey of his Los Angeles home.
 Arthur E. Wall and Andre Perez were arrested for arson shortly afterward; Perez pleaded guilty in July 1951.
 He revealed that he was asked to set the fire by Wall, Sabu's friend, who told him the actor needed the insurance money.
-Sabu's insurer, Northwestern Mutual, had originally paid out his claim, but sued him in November 1952 after learning about the arson.
+Sabu's insurer, Northwestern Mutual, had originally paid out his claim, but sued him in November 1952 after learning about the purported arson.

-Sabu's brother, Shaik Dastagir (whose name Leibfried suggests was the source of confusion surrounding Sabu's full name), managed his career.
-In 1960, his brother Shaik was shot dead at his home during a botched robbery.
+Sabu's brother, known as Shaik Dastagir, managed his career.
+In 1960, Shaik was shot dead at his home during a botched robbery.
 The perpetrator, 18-year-old Jimmy E. Shields, was a former employee at the brothers' furniture store.
 He was convicted of involuntary manslaughter and sentenced to 1 to 10 years in prison.

+Singer-songwriter John Prine wrote a song about Sabu, imagining his culture shock touring America on a promotional trip in winter, "Sabu Visits the Twin Cities Alone," recorded for his 1978 album Bruised Orange.
+The chorus goes, "Hey look, Ma, here comes the elephant boy / Bundled all up in his corduroy / Headed down south towards Illinois / From the jungles of East St. Paul."
+Prine called it the strangest song he wrote.

 Death

-On 2 December 1963, Sabu died suddenly in Chatsworth, California, of a heart attack, a month before his 40th birthday.
+On 2 December 1963, Sabu died suddenly in Chatsworth, California, of a heart attack, age 39.
 He is interred at the Forest Lawn – Hollywood Hills Cemetery.
-His wife said in a television interview that two days before his death, during a routine medical check, his doctor told him: "If all my patients were as healthy as you, I would be out of a job".